nest/ode-toolbox/doc/index.rst

 Spiking stimulus for stiffness testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Spike times for each variable can be read directly from the JSON input as a list, or be generated according to a constant frequency or Poisson distribution.
-The general format is as follows: any number of stimuli can be defined in the global list ``"stimuli"``.
-Each entry in the list is a dictionary containing parameters, and a ``"variables"`` attribute that specifies which dynamical variables are affected by this particular spike generator.
+The general format is as follows: any number of stimuli can be defined in the global list :python:`"stimuli"`.
+Each entry in the list is a dictionary containing parameters, and a :python:`"variables"` attribute that specifies which dynamical variables are affected by this particular spike generator.
 For example:

 .. code:: python